gnarea/pyrecord/docs/source/index.rst

     by a unique name.
 Depending on the nature of the data, records may be a superior alternative to dictionaries and instances of custom classes.

-    PyRecord allows you to use records in Python v2.7 through v3.x and PyPy v2, and can be thought of as an improved :class:`~collections.namedtuple`.
+    **PyRecord** allows you to use records in Python v2.7 to v3.x and PyPy v2, and can be thought of as an improved :class:`~collections.namedtuple`.

 In Python terms, a **record** is an instance of any class for which you define some attributes but no methods.
 Such classes, which are known as **record